 Water use restrictions in Prince George are in effect year-round and governed by the City of Prince George Water Regulations and Rates Bylaw No. 7479, 2003.
 For more information on restriction and exemptions:

 Water Use Restrictions Hours

-Sprinkling is permitted for even house numbers on even numbered days and odd house numbers on odd numbered days within the prescribed hours of the day.
+Sprinkling is permitted for even house numbers on even numbered dates and odd house numbers on odd numbered dates within the prescribed hours of the day.

 - No sprinkling from 8:00am to 5:00pm

 - This includes properties abutting: Cinch Loop, Hartman Road, Cantle Drive, Corral Road, and Western Road, and the frontage road north of Highway 16 West, from the 8100 block of Highway 16 West to the City's western boundary.

 Residents who feel they have a special circumstance with regard to water use can apply online for an exemption to the Water Use Restrictions or call: 250-561-7550.